 3 Tips to Stop Complaining All the Time

 I’ve been working for years to change my habits by looking for opportunities to share POSITIVE stories with people.
 I haven’t succeeded in cutting out all of my complaining, but I can say that I whine less often.
 As a result, I have been involved in fewer “complaint competitions“.
-Here are three ways that I try to be positive in conversations with my friends, family, and coworkers.
+Here are three ways that we can try to be positive in conversations with friends, family, and coworkers.

 Not all of the things that I have going on at a given time are positive.
 For example, today I was thinking about needing some repairs on my car, how much I didn’t want to wake up and go to the gym, and the dishes I’ll have to clean before I make dinner after work.
 UHG

 Complaints.
 However, I was also thinking about how excited I am to celebrate my wedding anniversary with my husband, and the fact that I have plans to see both sides of my family this weekend.
 WHOO!

 After having this conversation with ourselves in the morning, we have lots of options for things to discuss about with the people around us.
 By sorting out the things we are currently excited about, we give ourselves easy answers to offer others that won’t start a cycle of complaining.

 2. Try to Hit the 3:1 Ratio in Conversations